powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

-###  v4.1.06 Update in View PlayList and View Playlist >>> Change Playlist
+###  v4.1.07 Add: No execute if not a number in: -Set User list located in Yt-dlp Menu >>> Download List

+###  v4.1.06 Updated more options to prevent script errors if entry isn't a number.

-          Add: No execute if entry is not a number in: -Remove Line
+          Add: No execute if not a number in: -Remove Line in View Playlist

-          Add: No execute if entry is not a number in: -Change Playlist -Delete Playlist
+          Add: No execute if not a number in: -Change Playlist -Delete Playlist in View Playlist >>> Change Playlist

 ###  v4.1.05 Update in Yt-dlp >>> Download List